edud69/cloud-angular2-frontend/README.md

 # Releasing an artifact

-Commit with the following git commit message : `RELEASE CANDIDATE`.
+Simply commit with the following git commit message : `RELEASE CANDIDATE`.
 The build server will automatically take the changes and create an official release version (nexus, git tagging, etc).

 # How to start